derbyjs/racer/src/queries/README.md

 The snippet above returns a query over all users who have logged in since a month ago.

 Such a query is not run immediately.
-To run the query, we pass the query name to Model#fetch or Model#subscribe, which both lazily run the query to find the query results and load them into the model.
+To run the query, we pass the query to Model#fetch or Model#subscribe, which both lazily run the query to find the query results and load them into the model.

 Model#fetch fetches the documents that satisfy the query and passes a scoped